 Jehovah looked down upon Nineveh and observed the wickedness of these people (Jon.
 1:2).
 Since sin is the transgression of divine law (1 Jn.
 3:4; cf. Rom.
 4:15), the Ninevites were obviously subject to such.

 This powerful truth is in direct conflict with the modern theory which contends that those who are “outside of the church” are not subject to the marriage law of God (the design of which is to regulate human morality — cf. 1 Cor.
 7:1ff; Heb.
 13:4).
 The whole purpose of this novel concept, of course, is to justify adulterous relationships within the family of God!

 People Can Change

-This record reveals the power inherent within the word of God when such comes into contact with honest and good hearts (cf. Luke 8:15).
+This record reveals the power inherent within the word of God when such comes into contact with honest and good hearts (cf. Lk.
+8:15).
 Though Jonah’s message was very brief (as indicated above), it produced the desired effect.

 Again, some critics have faulted the divine account at this point, claiming that so trifling a sermon could hardly have produced the results described.
-But the objection, which stems strictly from subjective bias, ignores the biblical evidence, not the least of which is the testimony of Christ that “the men of Nineveh repented at the preaching of Jonah” (Matthew 12:41).
+But the objection, which stems strictly from subjective bias, ignores the biblical evidence, not the least of which is the testimony of Christ that “the men of Nineveh repented at the preaching of Jonah” (Mt.
+12:41).

 Besides that, historical records reveal that the notable city had suffered severe plagues in 765 and 759 B.C.
 The soil had thus been conditioned for Jonah’s “revival.”

-Too, somehow or another the citizens of Nineveh had learned of the prophet’s “resurrection” from the belly of the “fish,” for, as Jesus noted, Jonah was a “sign” to that generation even as the raised Lord would be to his (cf. Luke 11:30).
+Too, somehow or another the citizens of Nineveh had learned of the prophet’s “resurrection” from the belly of the “fish,” for, as Jesus noted, Jonah was a “sign” to that generation even as the raised Lord would be to his (cf. Lk.
+11:30).